Azimuth1/SARCAT-legacy/README.md

 2. Open the directory
 3. Click <code>start</code> to run SARCAT
 4. Click <code>stop</code> to stop SARCAT
+5. Enjoy!

+***

+## Getting Started

+Once SARCAT is installed, use the default username/password to begin setting up your profile:

+* Username: *admin@sarcat*
+* Password: *admin*

 * * *
 ## Install latest release (without node/mongo)
-If you already have node v0.10.36 & mongo installed on your system and prefer the terminal, this will make that install quicker for you and you can skip the first 2 steps.
-If you want to install node & mongo seperately, the instructions are below.
+If you already have node v0.10.36 & mongo installed on your system and know your way around a bit more (or want to learn), this is for you.
+Instructions to install node & mongo are below.

 #### 1. Download the installer from Nodes.js(v0.10.36)